causiq/logary/README.md

 [12:32:48 DBG] Flushing to disk.
 ```

 In this example, the actual time taken is dominated by the time to generate the
 messages.

+### Work to be done

+ - Unit test rotation code
+ - Then enable rotation
+ - Harden against exceptions during writes – mock FileSystem

 ## EventStore adapter